-The Scariest Haunted Houses in North Texas
+A Guide to the Best Haunted Houses in North Texas

 4400 Blue Mound Road, Fort Worth

-A favorite DFW haunted house for the last three decades, this Fort Worth nightmare opens on September 30.
+A favorite DFW haunted house for the last three decades, this Fort Worth nightmare is now open for its 36th season.
 The scary story follows the legend of serial killer Hezekiah Jones (The Hangman) and an 1882 October night when he was hung by a lynch mob.
 The next day, his body had disappeared.
 And apparently, he cannot die until he claims the lives of those 120 people that killed him.
+The experience is open through November 2.
 Get your tickets here.

 Thrillvania Haunted House Park